davisdamola1/darey-io-projects/project4.md

 ### MEAN STACK DEPLOYMENT TO UBUNTU IN AWS

+The task was to implement a simple Book Register web form using MEAN stack

 #### Installing Nodejs:
 * Before commencing, I ensured ubuntu was up to date.
 So I updated and upgraded ubuntu:
 ```